SUWS of the Carolinas, is a life-changing wilderness-based treatment center for children, adolescents, and teens struggling with autism.

 Continuing Care and Levels of Treatment

-Upon completion of the Approach Program here at SUWS of the Carolinas, each student will participate in a three day graduation process, where students and their families will reunite to participate in final closing sessions before returning home.
-During the graduation process parents will spend a night in the wilderness with their child, where they will begin establishing new behavior patterns while still under the supervision of the Approach Program staff.
+Upon completion of the program at SUWS of the Carolinas, each student will participate in a three day graduation process, where students and their families will reunite to participate in final closing sessions before returning home.
+During the graduation process parents will spend a night in the wilderness with their child, where they will begin establishing new behavior patterns while still under the supervision of SUWS staff.
 On the last day of graduation, a ceremony honoring the accomplishments of each graduate, will be held prior to their departure.

 As part of the treatment process at SUWS of the Carolinas, we provide each student and his or her family with transitional planning to help determine the most appropriate placement upon graduation from our program.
 SUWS therapists will coordinate aftercare planning with parents, referring professionals, and the family transition specialist as needed.
 Our therapists and other mental health professionals work diligently to make the transition to the next phase of treatment is as smooth as possible.

-Approach is a unique program at SUWS of the Carolinas, and is dedicated to helping adolescents overcome behavioral issues that interfere with their emotional and psychological growth.
+SUWS of the Carolinas is dedicated to helping adolescents overcome behavioral issues that interfere with their emotional and psychological growth.
 Our highly recommended wilderness program will provide your child with life-changing treatment, allowing for a happier and healthier future.